How to find great cheap domains

 Starting with the name

-While running TigerTeamX, a software development company, we build intuitive and elegant software that just works.
-But every tech project starts with the name.
-Or domain name, which can be more tricky than naming your new coffee spot.
-Why?
+Every tech project starts with the name or domain name.
+This is trickier than naming your new coffee spot.
 There are two obvious reasons:

 • Most of the short domains are occupied